top of page

 The first tree of our Trail Life series is the Shagbark Tree.

 When I first spotted it over a year ago, I was very amused by its texture.
 It made me think of dresses from the Great Gatsby era because of how the bark would hang.
-It is actually the tree that inspired me to pay more attention to the texture of the rest of the trees in the forest and eventually led to me showing more interest in the benefit of the trees on the trails.
+It is actually the tree that inspired me to pay more attention to the texture of the rest of the trees in the forest, and eventually led to my growing interest in the benefits of the trees on the trails.

 An excerpt from the book and some of the benefits of the Shagbark.